-We have audited the accompanying Standalone Ind AS Financial Statements of REMC Limited ("the Company"), which comprise the Balance Sheet as at 31st March, 2022, the statement of Profit and Loss including other comprehensive income, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and Notes to the Standalone Ind AS Financial Statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "Standalone Ind AS Financial Statements").
+We have audited the accompanying Standalone IND-AS Financial Statements of REMC Limited ("the Company"), which comprise the Balance Sheet as at 31st March, 2023, the statement of Profit and Loss including other comprehensive income, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended on that date and Notes to the Standalone IND-AS Financial Statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "Standalone IND-AS Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Ind AS Financial Statements give the information required by the Companies Act ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2022, and its profit including other comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("IND-AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023 and its profit, total comprehensive income, changes in equity and its cash flows for the year ended on that date.